Compare equity release mortgages with YourEquityReleased.com to find the right deal for you

-They’re aimed at older homeowners and retired people who probably wouldn’t be eligible for a regular mortgage and have little or no income to make repayments.
+Equity release tends to be aimed at older homeowners and retired people who probably wouldn’t be eligible for a regular mortgage and have little or no income to make repayments.

 Yet equity release products aren’t without their drawbacks and shouldn’t be taken on without serious consideration and sound financial advice.

-They involve selling all, or part of, your home to a company while retaining the right to live there.
+Reversion schemes mean selling all, or part of, your home to a company while retaining the right to live there.

-Often you stay in your home rent-free under a lease, but some schemes charge a lower-than-market-value rent.
+Often you stay in your home rent-free under a lease, but some schemes do charge a lower-than-market-value rent.